albert-r-waldron/cse6040-devkit/docs/exam/midterm-1.md

-# Midterm 1 Rubric
+# Midterm 1

-## Balancing
+Midterm 1 covers the course material from modules 0-5.
+It is expected that students are familiar with the basics of Python at this point in the course.

-Midterm 1 should include at least one exercise requiring each of the following
+## Rubric

 ### Python Data Structures